alexgriff/sudoku_solver/README.md

 Hidden triples: 0
 Cells solveable 'by sudoku' after identifying a hidden triple: 0
 X-Wings: 0
-Cells solveable 'by sudoku' after identifying an x-wings: 0
+Cells solveable 'by sudoku' after identifying an x-wing: 0
 Swordfishes: 0
 Cells solveable 'by sudoku' after identifying a swordfish: 0
+Passes: 2
 ```

 ### A Sinatra server????